LukeShortCloud/rootpages/markdown/virtualization.md

 1. "Get started with Docker."
 Docker.
 Accessed November 19, 2016. https://docs.docker.com/engine/getstarted

-### Software Virtualization - Containers - Docker - Networking
+### Software Virtualization - Containers - docker - Networking

 Networking is automatically bridged to the public interface and set up with a NAT.
-This allows full communication to/from the container, provided that the necessary ports are open in the firewall and configured in the Docker image.
+This allows full communication to/from the container, provided that the necessary ports are open in the firewall and configured in the docker image.

 Networking issues from within a container are commonly due to network packet size (MTU) issues.
 There are a few work-a-rounds.

-1. Configure the default MTU size for Docker deployments by modifying the daemon's process settings.
+1. Configure the default MTU size for docker deployments by modifying the daemon's process settings.
 This value should generally be below the default of 1500.
 ```
 # vim /etc/sysconfig/docker
 OPTIONS='--selinux-enabled --log-driver=journald --mtu 1400'